-5:00 AM EDT Tuesday: Florida Threats & Changes Since Last Packet
+8:00 AM EDT Tuesday: Florida Threats & Changes Since Last Packet

-Overview/Recent Changes: As of 5:00 AM EDT, Milton is located about 560 miles southwest of Tampa, Florida and moving east-northeastward at 12 mph.
-A turn toward the eastnortheast and northeast is expected today and Wednesday.
+Overview/Recent Changes: As of 8:00 AM EDT, Milton is located about 545 miles southwest of Tampa, Florida and moving east-northeastward at 12 mph.
+A turn toward the east-northeast and northeast is expected today and Wednesday.
 On the forecast track, the center of Milton is forecast to move just north of the Yucatan Peninsula today and approach the west coast of the Florida Peninsula on Wednesday.
-The hurricane will likely make landfall in Florida Wednesday night.
-Maximum sustained winds are near 155 mph with higher gusts.
+The hurricane is forecast make landfall in Florida Wednesday night.
+Maximum sustained winds are near 145 mph with higher gusts.
 Milton is an extremely dangerous category 4 hurricane on the Saffir-Simpson scale.
 While fluctuations in intensity are expected, Milton is forecast to remain an extremely dangerous hurricane through landfall in Florida.
 Milton is still a relatively compact hurricane, but the wind field is expected to continue to grow in size as it approaches Florida.
-There is an increasing risk of lifethreatening storm surge and damaging winds for portions of the western Florida Peninsula beginning Wednesday and continuing to spread inland across the Peninsula as Milton approaches the coast.
-Tropical Storm and Hurricane Watches and Warnings remain in place across the Peninsula, Keys, and Forgotten Coast with Storm Surge Warnings along the West Coast of Florida and Storm Surge Watches extending along the Northeast and Central-East Coasts.
+Milton is forecast to remain a hurricane as it crosses the Florida Peninsula and life-threatening hurricane-force winds, especially in gusts, are expected to spread inland across the Peninsula.
+Preparations should be complete by tonight.
+Hurricane Warnings have been issued for the Florida East Coast from the Indian River/St. Lucie County Line northward to Ponte Vedra Beach to the mouth of the St. Mary's River (Florida-Georgia state line).
+Tropical Storm Warnings have been issued for the southeast coast of Florida south of the Indian River/St. Lucie County Line to Flamingo (Collier County).
+Storm Surge Warnings have been issued from the Volusia/Brevard County Line northward to the mouth of the St. Mary's River, including the St. Johns River.